Kytamnh/Ask-Me-Anything/README.md

 # Ronak - Ask Me Anything

-A single-page chat app that lets visitors ask questions about Ronak Vimal.
+A single-page chat app that lets visitors ask questions about me (Ronak Vimal).
 The UI presents a profile panel on the left and a chat interface on the right.
 Under the hood, the app calls Groq's LLM to classify each message as personal vs. general.
 Personal questions trigger a tool call that pulls facts from `data/profile.json`, while non-personal questions are answered directly by the model.
 Messages render with Markdown and GitHub-flavored markdown support.

 ## Tech Stack